-The proposed amendment to the Government Regulation may have an impact on businesses involved in the sale of HHC and kratom, often referred to as the sale of collectibles, even though the instructions and information provided by sellers make it clear that they are to be used for consumption.
-In view of the significant prevalence of these substances in the immature population, and the associated significant risk to public health, the applicant has prioritised the health risks arising from the easy availability of the above substances over the potential impact on operators involved in the sale of HHC and kratom.
+The present amendment of the government regulation may have an impact on business entities engaged in the sale of goods containing hexahydrocannabinol (HHC), hexahydrocannabinol-O-acetate (HHC-acetate, HHC-O) and tetrahydrocannabiforol (THCP).
+Such goods are often marketed under the designation of collector's items, although from instructions and information from sellers it is obvious they are for consumption, cf. the decision of the Regional Court in Plzeň of 30 June 2023, ref.
+No 55 A 4/2023-32.
+In view of the significant presence of these substances among the juvenile population and the associated significant risk to public health, the proposer gave priority to the health risks arising from the easy availability of the aforementioned substances over potential impacts on economic operators engaged in the sale of products containing the aforementioned substances.